LDemetrios/TyKo/src/test/resources/suite/model/figure.typ

 #lines(15)

+--- figure-scope-without-placement ---
+// Error: 2-27 parent-scoped placement is only available for floating figures
+// Hint: 2-27 you can enable floating placement with `figure(placement: auto, ..)`
+#figure(scope: "parent")[]

 --- figure-theorem ---
 // Testing show rules with figures with a simple theorem display
 #show figure.where(kind: "theorem"): it => {